Estimated reading time: 7 minutes

 A semester abroad in Bali is filled with a variety of events and activities

-Asia Exchange alongside with the BIPAS interns and the WIP staff organize various optional events during the semester.
+Asia Exchange, alongside the BIPAS interns and the WIP staff, organizes various optional events during the semester.
 Cultural excursions and workshops or sporty activities – there is something for everyone!

 In the first weeks of the semester, there is a mandatory event for all the students at the Udayana University: the Balinese Market Visit.
 The students need to buy a traditional Balinese costume which they can wear during temple visits or weddings and at the closing ceremony.
 After the market visit, the BIPAS staff shows the students how to wear the costume and how to tie their sarongs the right way.
 It’s the first step to live like a local and to dive into the true Balinese culture.
 It’s a lot of fun for the students to choose a pretty, colorful outfit in one of the many shops in the traditional market in Denpasar.

 Next to the mandatory market visit, there will be plenty of free workshops at the BIPAS program.
 Students get to know more about Traditional Healing, learn to do the Traditional Dance, how to write Balinese manuscripts and how to make ornaments out of Palm leaves.
 The students can also join a Balinese Cooking Class and prepare their own Sate Lilit and Jukut Urap, which are the Balinese answer to meat and vegetable sticks.
 All the ingredients or tools needed during the workshops are provided by the BIPAS Program so students don’t have to worry about anything.
 They only need to bring a good mood and have fun while experiencing these activities.
 The idea of these events is to show the local culture and to introduce the students to the Balinese way of life.
 Usually, they take place during the week at the campus.